bediger4000/linked_lists/README.md

 * Hood, R. (1982) _The efficient implementation of very-high-level programming language constructs_.
 PhD thesis, Department of Computer Science, Cornell University
 * Burton, F. W. (1982) _An efficient functional implementation of FIFO queues_.
 Information Processing Letters, 14(5):205-206, July.

-I had the impression that this problem was just an amusing use of linked lists, but apparently it's an important algorithm that gets used in Lisp, where the head and rest of a list are very fast to find, but getting the tail element of a list is really slow.
+I had the impression that this problem was merely an amusing use of linked lists, but apparently it's an important algorithm that gets used in Lisp, where the head and rest of a list are very fast to find, but getting the tail element of a list is really slow.